thies/lindenthal.eu/_posts/2022-10-28-mailing-list.md

 # Staying in touch: A sporadic email with updates

-If you would like to know about new research and other updates just add your email to the list below and you will receive my (sporadic) newsletter.
+If you would like to stay in the know about new research and other exciting updates, just add your email to the list below and you will receive my (sporadic) newsletter.

 <!-- Begin Mailchimp Signup Form -->